Israel presses into Gaza as pro-Palestinian protests spread worldwide

 "All Dagestanis empathize with the suffering of victims of the actions of unrighteous people and politicians and pray for peace in Palestine.
 But what happened at our airport is outrageous and should receive an appropriate assessment from law enforcement agencies," said Sergey Melikov, head of the Dagestan Republic, in a post on Telegram.

-Liz Baker contributed reporting from Tel Aviv and Majd Al-Waheidi contributed reporting from Washington. contributed to this story
+Liz Baker contributed reporting from Tel Aviv, and Majd Al-Waheidi contributed reporting from Washington, D.C. contributed to this story

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.